Cybersecurity vs. AI Careers: A Comparative Analysis

 Cybersecurity: protecting digital assets

 Cybersecurity is a growing field that offers numerous opportunities because of the changing security landscape.
-Cybersecurity professionals help safeguard technology, data, and digital assets from cyberthreats—ensuring companies stay safe from data breaches, avoid losing sensitive information, and protect their reputations, productivity, and financial stability.
+Cybersecurity professionals help safeguard technology, data, and digital assets from cyberthreats—ensuring companies stay safe from data breaches, avoid losing sensitive data and information, and protect their reputations, productivity, and financial stability.

 - Penetration testing to find vulnerabilities by staging mock attacks against a system.